Henry M. Judah

-Henry Moses Judah (June 12, 1821 – February 14, 1866) was a career officer in the United States Army, serving during the Mexican–American War and American Civil War.
+Henry Moses Judah (June 12, 1821 – February 14, 1866) was a career officer in the United States Army, serving during the Mexican–American War, Indian Wars, and American Civil War.
 He is most remembered for his role in helping thwart Morgan's Raid in 1863 and for leading a disastrous attack during the Battle of Resaca.

 Early life and career

 Judah was born at Snow Hill on the Eastern Shore of Maryland to Henry Raymond Judah and Mary Jane (Reece) Judah.
 His father, a native of Connecticut, was serving as a parish minister in an Episcopal church.
 One of his brothers, Theodore Judah, later was chief engineer of the Central Pacific Railroad and was instrumental in constructing the first transcontinental railroad.
 Another brother became a prominent attorney.

 Judah received an appointment to the United States Military Academy, graduating 35th of 39 students in the Class of 1843.
 He was a classmate of Ulysses S. Grant.
 Commissioned as a second lieutenant in the U.S. 8th Infantry Regiment, he served on the frontier.
 He served with distinction during the Mexican–American War and was promoted to first lieutenant on September 26, 1847.
 He was commended for bravery during the storming of Monterrey, and again at the Battle of Molino del Rey and the Battle for Mexico City.

 He was promoted to captain in the U.S. 4th Infantry Regiment and served in a variety of posts in the Pacific Northwest in the Washington Territory before being assigned to duty in California.
 His Company E was stationed at Fort Jones in Siskiyou County, where he joined the Freemasons, becoming a member of the North Star Lodge No. 91.

 In 1854, Judah participated in an expedition against local Native Americans, but was too inebriated to lead his company in an attack on a group of Indians who were hiding in a cave.
 Instead, he stayed with the pack train and straggled far behind the column.
 The commissary officer, Lt.
 George Crook (a future Civil War general) later wrote, "It seemed that the rear guard had gotten some whiskey, and were all drunk, and scattered for at least 10 miles back.
-Judah was so drunk that be had to be lifted from his horse when the rear guard straggled into camp.
+Judah was so drunk that he had to be lifted from his horse when the rear guard straggled into camp.
 The next day he was sick all day with the delirium tremens."
 Crook and other officers discussed pressing charges against Judah, but the matter was dropped when Judah promised to arrange a transfer to a new post.
 He then served in Placerville, California, in El Dorado County.
 However, Judah's reputation for bouts with alcohol would carry over into the Civil War.